git-kush/Project-Manager-A2_A3/README.md

 # Project Management System

 - A full-stack project and task management application with user authentication, built with .NET 8 and React.
-- The application will be available at [here](https://assignment3-sigma-eight.vercel.app).
+- The application is available [here](https://assignment3-sigma-eight.vercel.app).
-- The API will be available at [here](https://assignment3-m4dg.onrender.com).
+- The API is available [here](https://assignment3-m4dg.onrender.com).

 ## Tech Stack